-FTA is proposing to add a measure of community risk to the land use evaluation using the Census Bureau's Community Resilience Estimates (CRE) tool.
-The tool uses American Community Survey (ACS) and Population Estimates Program data to determine the population within each census tract that is considered at low, medium, or high risk if a disaster were to occur.
-The CRE tool examines ten different risk factors that measure the population's vulnerability as shown in the table below.
-The data set from the CRE tool provides an estimate of the at-risk population based on the cumulative number of risk factors experienced by census tract residents: zero risks (Low Risk), 1-2 risks (Medium Risk), and three or more risks (High Risk).
+The measure of community risk in the land use evaluation uses the Census Bureau's Community Resilience Estimates (CRE) tool.
+The tool uses American Community Survey (ACS) and Population Estimates Program data to determine how socially vulnerable the population within each census tract is to impacts of disasters.
+The CRE tool examines ten different risk factors that measure the population's vulnerability as shown in the table on the next page.
+The data set from the CRE tool provides an estimate of the at-risk population based on the cumulative number of risk factors experienced by census tract residents: zero risks out of the ten (Low Risk), 1-2 risks out of the ten (Medium Risk), and three or more risks out of the ten (High Risk).